Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 ### Exploratory Data Analysis
 ---
-- Use of Pivot table to organise, summarise and analyse the dataset, thereby making it easier to discover patterns and insights in the dataset
+Use of Pivot table to organise, summarise and analyse the dataset, thereby making it easier to discover patterns and insights in the dataset.
-- Microsoft Power BI to summarise and analyse the dataset

 ![Screenshot 2024-10-26 013918](https://github.com/user-attachments/assets/855d768c-8507-4ee9-80b7-4bdc76350033)